Ollie Olsen: 1990s onwards

-Olsen returned to Australia and turned his attentions to trance music, co-founding Australian electronic music label, Psy-Harmonics, with Gus Till's brother, Andrew Till, and recording under the name Third Eye.
-From the 1990s onwards, he has worked increasingly in sound design and score for film and score for television.
+Olsen returned to Australia and turned his attentions to trance music, co-founding an Australian electronic music label, Psy-Harmonics, with Gus Till's brother, Andrew Till, and recording under the name Third Eye.
+From the 1990s onwards, he worked increasingly in sound design and scores for film and scores for television.

-Olsen has lectured on and taught electronic music at various universities and symposia, and has also performed with a wide variety of international artists.
+Olsen lectured on and taught electronic music at various universities and symposia, and he also performed with a wide variety of international artists.

-As of 2006, Olsen was working on a number of recording projects – mostly electro-acoustic pieces – with artists from Australia, Japan and South Africa, for performance and release in 2006.
-Olsen's musical output that year consisted of the release of the album, I Am The Server (13 February 2006), through the Greek record label, Creative Space, and the release of an electro-acoustic album, entitled Simulated.
-I Am The Server was composed, recorded and engineered by Olsen, with additional music from Bill McDonald and Peter Luscombe; the album was mastered by Simon Pool at LGM studios and the album artwork was produced by Maro Kassoti.
+As of 2006, Olsen was working on a number of recording projects—mostly electro-acoustic pieces—with artists from Australia, Japan and South Africa, for performance and release in 2006.
+Olsen's musical output that year consisted of the release of an album, I Am The Server (13 February 2006), through the Greek record label Creative Space, and the release of an electro-acoustic album entitled Simulated.
+I Am The Server was composed, recorded and engineered by Olsen, with additional music from Bill McDonald and Peter Luscombe; the album was mastered by Simon Pool at LGM studios, and the album artwork was produced by Maro Kassoti.
 Simulated was composed, performed and engineered by Olsen, between 1999 and 2006, mastered by Simon Pool at LGM studios, in January 2006, and the album artwork was, again, produced by Maro Kassoti.

 In January 2019, Olsen announced his retirement from music via Facebook.

-In May 2020, Olsen announces publicly online on making a return to music and the release of the Whirlywirld Complete Discography 1978-80 LP on HoZac Records due out in June, 2020.
+In May 2020, Olsen announced publicly online on making a return to music and the release of the Whirlywirld Complete Discography 1978-80 LP on HoZac Records due out in June 2020.

+In 2020, Olsen was diagnosed with multiple system atrophy (MSA).
+In January 2023 music journalist Jane Gazzo, singer Adalita and producer Nick Launay re-recorded Olsen's 1978 composition "Rooms for the Memory"—originally a top-20 solo single for Hutchence in 1986 and also used in the associated film Dogs in Space.
+Olsen's MSA was announced in June 2023 and the new rendition featuring Mick Harvey, Andrew Duffield and Mat Watson (Taipan Tiger Girls) was due for release in July with proceeds in support of his ongoing medical expenses.
+In June 2023, it was reported by Greg Phillips of Australian Musician, that Olsen's condition "continues to deteriorate as there is currently no known cure."

+In early October 2024, it was announced that Olsen would be inducted into the Music Victoria Hall of Fame on 24 October 2024.

+Olsen married his long-term partner and carer, Jayne Olsen, on 9 October 2024.

+Olsen died on 16 October 2024, at the age of 66.